rockset/dbt-rockset/README.md

 [Ephemeral](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#ephemeral) | Yes | Create a CTE.
 [Incremental](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#incremental) | YES | Creates a [Rockset collection](https://docs.rockset.com/collections/) if it doesn't exist, and writes to it.

+Query Lambda can be created and updated using dbt.
+See the tests for an example usage.

 ## Real-Time Streaming ELT Using dbt + Rockset

 As data is ingested, Rockset performs the following: